-- 73. In 2022, WFP will invest in the management of knowledge on the production, analysis, use and tracking of gender data and strategic partnerships to achieve results in gender equality in moving efforts to attain zero hunger.
+- and the United Nations System-wide Action Plan on Gender Equality and the Empowerment of Women (UN SWAP). - 73.
+In 2022, WFP will invest in the management of knowledge on the production, analysis, use and tracking of gender data and strategic partnerships to achieve results in gender equality in moving efforts to attain zero hunger.
 Such efforts require an engaged, competent and equipped workforce and adequate financial resources.
 Investments in enhancing the knowledge and skills of employees and partners, including through the gender learning channel, the WFP gender toolkit and tailored capacity strengthening activities, will continue to be made.
+Gender initiatives are generally funded through corporate trust funds.
 Complementing the gender budgets required in all CSP documents, a corporate process aligned with the results framework will be implemented to track expenditures related to the pursuit of gender equality. - 74.
 For governments around the world, effective and equitable social protection systems are a key instrument for reducing extreme poverty, hunger and inequality and are essential for achieving zero hunger.
 Governments are increasingly calling on WFP to help strengthen their national social protection systems by providing technical advice and delivering elements of national programmes on their behalf.
 The COVID-19 pandemic has increased this demand, as governments seek support for the rapid design and delivery of practical social protection responses that mitigate the impact of the crisis. - 75.
-In July 2021, WFP released a new strategy for supporting social protection.31 The strategy and accompanying framework articulate WFP's approach and outline how it will contribute to collective efforts to achieve long-term national social protection goals.
+In July 2021, WFP released a new strategy for supporting social protection.33 The strategy and accompanying framework articulate WFP's approach and outline how it will contribute to collective efforts to achieve long-term national social protection goals.
 WFP has two priorities in helping populations to increase substantially their access to national social protection systems: safeguarding and fostering people's ability to meet their food security, nutrition and associated essential needs; and enabling people to manage better the risks and shocks they face.
 These two priorities which are aimed at reaching zero hunger and reducing and addressing risks of all kinds are integral to WFP's overall mandate. - 76.
 WFP subscribes to the recommendation on the humanitarian-development-peace nexus of the Development Assistance Committee of the Organisation for Economic Co-operation and Development (OECD-DAC), which highlights the need to pursue "prevention always, development wherever possible and humanitarian assistance whenever necessary".
 WFP also seeks to link early warning to robust early action, undertake conflict-sensitive programming and leverage its operational strengths to address the underlying drivers of famine.
-That entails a focus on the most vulnerable people and those who are most difficult to reach, investment in the right partnerships and complementary work, and political engagement and humanitarian diplomacy on critical issues related to hunger and famine prevention, including operationalization of resolution 2417 of the United Nations Security Council32 on access to food for all food-insecure populations in conflict settings.
+That entails a focus on the most vulnerable people and those who are most difficult to reach, investment in the right partnerships and complementary work, and political engagement and humanitarian diplomacy on critical issues related to hunger and famine prevention, including operationalization of resolution 2417 of the United Nations Security Council34 on access to food for all food-insecure populations in conflict settings.
 With its multidimensional mandate, WFP will employ a range of tools to foster the prosperity and self-sufficiency of people and communities, including by working closely with governments on strengthening their capacity to respond to citizens' needs. - 77.
 By investing in long-term processes for strengthening education, nutrition, livelihood resilience and social protection systems, WFP will facilitate economic and social mobility, strengthen the link between citizens and the state and ensure that critical services reach the most vulnerable people and communities.